-Treatment plans for each person may involve a full-time residential stay at our facility in Bensalem, and/or some other plan for treatment (or combination of treatments) at one of our six outpatient centers throughout the region.
+Treatment plans for each person may involve a full-time residential stay at our facility in Bensalem, and/or some other plan for treatment (or combination of treatments) at one of our eight outpatient centers throughout the region.

 We makes every effort to ensure that an individual seeking help will receive the medical care and financial guidance that is necessary.
 Although it happens infrequently, our treatment center may not be "right" for an individual, due to medical or other reasons.
 The admissions staff then helps with contacts to a local hospital, municipal social services, or other relevant organization to ensure – to the best of our ability – that the patient receives care.

 A new patient will have a history and physical completed; this includes a psychiatric assessment as warranted.
 If initial admission is into the detoxification unit, the patient will meet with a counselor to complete the biographical, psychological and social information that will aid us in determining the most appropriate level of care.

 The patient participates in treatment planning needs, and receives an orientation on our program expectations, schedules and residential campus life.